MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 ```

 ### -ConferenceMode
 The ConferenceMode parameter indicates whether or not Conference mode will be applied on calls for this Call queue.
 Conference mode significantly reduces the amount of time it takes for a caller to be connected to an agent, after the agent accepts the call.
-The following bullets detail the difference between both modes:
+The following bullet points detail the difference between both modes:

 - Conference Mode Disabled: CQ call is presented to agent.
 Agent answers and media streams are setup.
 Based on geographic location of the CQ call and agent, there may be a slight delay in setting up the media streams which may result in some dead air and the first part of the conversation may being cut off.